olegfomenko/solana-nft-minter/README.md

 # Solana NFT Minter

-Script for minting NFT from specified image on admin's account
+Library for minting NFTs from specified image on receiver account